Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic

-To determine the dissolution rate from the data presented in Fig.~\ref{fig:raw_data_all}, the values $\Tilde{d}(t)$ are linearly fitted using a iterative robust procedure based on the Huber loss function (MATLAB fitlm)~\citep{HUBER1964}.
-The weights are taken as the inverse variance derived from the $\Tilde{d}_{\mathrm{95,boot}}(t)$ values.
-This way, both outliers and $\Tilde{d}(t)$ values with higher uncertainty are contributing less to the fit.
-To account for the change in rate observed in some of the experimental runs, the experimental data is split into two segments based on the inflection point of the first derivative.
-Thus, for certain experimental runs with segmented data, two rate values are obtained, denoted as $c_1$ and $c_2$, respectively.
-In the following statistical analysis, only the initial rate is used.
-However, for the detailed discussion of the influence of temperature and light on the dissolution process in Sec.~\ref{subsec:temp_and_light_influence}, both the first and second rate are considered.\\ The fit shown in Fig.~\ref{fig:fit_example}\,(a) gives an example for the non-segmented experimental data.
-While most $\Tilde{d}$ values follow the linear trend closely, there is a deviation for the initial $\Tilde{d}(t\approx13.7\,\mathrm{min})$, where the influence of initial particle suspension is suspected to be greatest.
-Fig.~\ref{fig:fit_example}\,(b) shows a representative fit for segmented data.
-In this case $\Tilde{d}(t)$ deviates from the ideal linear evolution, reflected in a greater 95\% confidence interval (CI) of the fit.
-While it would be tempting to use higher order polynomial to fit these experimental runs, in our tests some of these models still not fit the data well, suggesting that the increased complexity does not necessarily yield a better model.
-Thus, a simple first order polynomial is deemed more appropriate for the data presented in Fig.~\ref{fig:fit_example}\,(b).
-The inaccuracies introduced by using a linear fit are mitigated by the inclusion of the 95\% CI of the fit parameters in the analysis.
+The dissolution rate was determined from the data presented in Fig.~\ref{fig:raw_data_all}; the initial $\Tilde{d}(t)$ values were outlier-filtered and the data linearly fitted using a robust iterative procedure based on the Huber loss function (MATLAB fitlm)~\citep{HUBER1964}.
+The weights were taken as the inverse variance derived from the $\Tilde{d}_{\mathrm{95,boot}}(t)$ values.
+Thus, both the outliers and $\Tilde{d}(t)$ values with higher uncertainty contributed less to the fit.
+To account for the change in $C$ observed in some of the experimental runs, the experimental data were split into two segments based on the inflection point of the first derivative of the data.
+Thus, for certain experimental runs with segmented data, two rate values were obtained, denoted as $c_1$ and $c_2$.
+In subsequent statistical analyses, only the initial rate $c_1$ was used.
+However, for a detailed discussion on the influence of temperature and light on the dissolution process in Sec.~\ref{subsec:temp_and_light_influence}, both $c_1$ and $c_2$ are considered.\\ The fit shown in Fig.~\ref{fig:fit_example}\,(a) provides an example of non\textendash segmented experimental data.
+Although most $\Tilde{d}$ values closely follow a linear trend, there is a deviation in the initial $\Tilde{d}(t\approx13.7\,\mathrm{min})$, where the initial particle suspension process is expected to exert the greatest influence.
+Fig.~\ref{fig:fit_example}\,(b) shows a representative fit of segmented data.
+In this case, $\Tilde{d}(t)$ deviates from the ideal linear trend, as reflected by the $>95$\% confidence interval (CI) of the fit.
+Although it may be tempting to use higher\textendash order polynomials to fit these experimental data, some of these models also do not fit the data well, suggesting that increased complexity does not necessarily yield a better model.
+Therefore, a simple first\textendash order polynomial was deemed more appropriate for the data presented in Fig.~\ref{fig:fit_example}\,(b).
+The inaccuracies introduced using a linear fit were mitigated by including the 95\% CI of the fit parameters in the analysis.